Ex-CIA computer engineer gets 40 years in prison for giving spy agency hacking secrets to WikiLeaks

 Last fall, he was convicted in the case over the child sexual abuse images, which originated when a computer that Schulte possessed after he left the CIA and moved to New York from Virginia was found to contain the images and videos that he had downloaded from the internet from 2009 to March 2017.

-The judge described that trial as "a bloodbath" in which "Mr. Schulte had no defence."
+The judge described that trial as “a bloodbath” in which “Mr. Schulte had no defense.”

 Yet, Furman noted, Schulte was unable to express remorse for those crimes either.